-2. The positive (red) and negative (black) leads from the battery that connect to the solar meter/charge controller are located in the galley roof locker behind the radio.

-3. The positive (yellow) and negative (green) leads that connect to the solar, meter/charge controllers are located in the galley roof locker behind the radio.
-These wires are in the same bundle as the red and black battery leads.

-4. On the AS model the positive (yellow) and negative (green) leads for the solar panel are found above the bedroom ceiling light taped to the bottom of the roof skin.
-On the CCD they are located beside the bedroom roof vent taped to the bottom of the roof skin.
+- 2. The positive (red) and negative (black) leads from the battery that connect to the solar meter/charge controller are located in the galley roof locker behind the radio on the 22ft. and are taped to the monitor panel harness just behind the monitor panel on the 19 ft, 25 ft. sleep six and 28 ft. - 3.
+The positive (yellow) and negative (green) leads that connect to the solar, meter/charge controllers are located in the galley roof locker behind the radio on the 22 ft. and are taped to the monitor panel harness just behind the monitor panel on the 19 ft, 25 ft sleep six and 28 ft.
+These wires are in the same bundle as the red and black battery leads. - 4.
+The positive (yellow) and negative (green) leads for the solar panel are located beside the 1st ceiling light taped to the ceiling on the 19 ft. model, beside the bedroom roof vent taped to the bottom of the roof skin on the 22 ft. and are pulled in the exterior refrigerator compartment on the 25 ft sleep six and 28 ft. model.

-NOTE: All wires are identified at all locations.
+NOTE: Wires are identified at all locations.